afforeroc/my-weather-api/README.md

 ```

 ### 2. Python enviroment configuration
-> Only once for configure the app
+> Only once before you run the app

 2.1 Enter inside app folder.
 ```